jason-fonseca/bondi-wiki/Building-Bondi-for--Windows.md

 Pre-requisites
-* You need to get a mozilla build environment up first
+* You need to get a  [mozilla build environment](https://developer.mozilla.org/en-US/docs/Developer_Guide/Build_Instructions/Windows_Prerequisites) setup.
 * build spidermonkey and drop those libs in
 * then do an imagemagick build next and drop those libs in.